While it’s advisable to build an email list, a social media presence, and sell art online, you can succeed without any of it.— Barney Davey

 Brainstorm to Get Things Started

 Brainstorm and write down everything you can think of about why you are an artist and why you love art.
 Please find the best thoughts and phrases from among them.
 Then practice weaving those bits into talking about the artwork you are showing or featuring.
-Work on how you say and what you say until it comes from you naturally.
+Then, work on how you say and what you say until it comes from you naturally.

 Others want to know what you think is mundane or uninteresting or take for granted when considering a purchase.
 Sharing is caring.
 It’s a gateway to better understanding and improved relationships.